Testing

 Unit Testing

-Note that Skip transpiles your XCTest unit tests into JUnit tests for Android, regardless of whether your module is native or transpiled.
-This means that for now, you can only perform Android tests on native Swift that has been bridged to Kotlin/Java.
+Skip always transpiles your XCTest unit tests into JUnit tests for Android.
+This means that for now, you can only perform Android tests on compiled Swift that has been bridged to Kotlin/Java.
 Unit tests involving unbridged types should be excluded from Android testing.

 final class MyNativeSwiftTests: XCTestCase {